Using a recursive CTE to traverse graphs of all kinds

 Finding the paths in each of the four kinds of graph

 The next sections show how to find the paths in each of the four kinds of graph that are described above.

 Representing the different kinds of graph in a SQL database

 This section describes the minimal table structure for representing graphs.

-The described traversal schemes all depend upon some common artifacts, like tables into which to insert the results to support subsequent ad hoc queries and various helper functions and procedures.
-This section describes them.
+This section describes common artifacts, like tables into which to insert the results to support subsequent ad hoc queries, and various helper functions and procedures, upon which the described traversal schemes all depend.

 Path finding approaches